CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-create.md

 | **Big Picture project**| This option is available only upon request.
 Please contact servicedesk@csc.fi  (subject 'SD Desktop') before creation to confirm availability and receive further details |  |  |  |

 !!! note
-    All virtual GPU desktops created without prior approval will be deleted to ensure optimal use of limited GPU resources.
-Please contact the CSC Service Desk (subject "Sensitive Data") for more information and planning.
+    All virtual GPU desktops created **without prior approval** will be deleted to ensure optimal use of limited resources.
+Please contact servicedesk@csc.fi (subject "Sensitive Data") for more information and planning.
 The medium GPU computation option has been deprecated in October 2024.

 ### 3. Add an external volume (virtual external hard drive)